 Charges for entering the museum are $10 for adults and children over 13.
 There are also $3 audio-guided tours and guided tours costing $7 for adults but are free for children.

 Address: 4050 Red Rock Loop Rd, Sedona, AZ 86336, United States

-The Red Rock State Park is located at 4050 Red Rock Loop Rd, Sedona, AZ 86336, a few miles west of Vegas.
-Originally part of the Smoke Trail Ranch, it was purchased and converted into a public park by the Arizona State Parks Board.
+The Red Rock State Park is located a few miles west of Vegas.
+Originally part of the Smoke Trail Ranch, the Arizona State Parks Board purchased and converted it into a public park.

-The park was opened on 19th October 1991 as an environmental preserve, with stunning scenery, that’s used for teaching the public, schools, and private groups about local wildlife and to protect the riparian habitat along Oak Creek.
+The park was opened on 19th October 1991 as an environmental preserve with stunning scenery for teaching the public, schools, and private groups about local wildlife and protecting the riparian habitat along Oak Creek.

 You will have the chance to experience the surrounding red rocks of Sedona up close when you visit the Red Rock State Park.
-Take your family on a walking adventure at the park or you can just find a nice place and enjoy some peace of mind.
+Take your family on a walking adventure at the park, or you can find a nice place and enjoy peace of mind.

 If you are looking to throw a party or even hold a wedding at the Red Rock State Park, there are ramadas that you can reserve for use.
-There are trails and options for biking or horseback riding, and other outdoor activities you can do as a family.
+There are trails and options for biking, horseback riding, and other outdoor activities you can do as a family.

 See Related: Best Travel Photography Books to Inspire You

 Address: Devil’s Bridge Trail, Sedona, AZ 86336, United States